meganesu/personal-site-v2/src/blog/how-rss-works/how-rss-works.md

 ![The reader happily reads your new post.](./step-5.png)

-Repeat steps 3-5 indefinitely.
+Steps 3-5 repeat indefinitely.

+## Why use an RSS feed?

+Some readers want to stay on top of content from their favorite creators but don't want to sign up for a million email newsletters.
+With an RSS feed aggregator, they can keep track of all the updates from their favorite content creators in one place, without giving up their email address.

+As a content creator, adding an RSS feed to your site is a low-lift way for you to let readers know as soon as you publish something new.
+Once you do the initial setup work, readers can get automatic updates without any extra effort on your end.

 ## Wrap It Up

 I hope this was a helpful introduction to RSS feeds.
 Looking for more specifics on how to generate an RSS feed for your site?
 I wrote a guide on [how to add an RSS feed to a Gatsby site](/blog/gatsby-rss-feed).

 If you're interested in getting updates on my new content, you can subscribe to the [RSS feed for my personal site](/rss.xml).
-If you want cute photos of my dog, Clifford, you can [follow me on Twitter](https://twitter.com/meganesulli).
+If you want random musings and cute photos of my dog, Clifford, you can [follow me on Twitter](https://twitter.com/meganesulli).